Lose some, win some

 Mochi has different membership plans that include different services.
 At the time of writing, you can join the:

 • Health + Medication Plan.
-This includes weight loss medication, video check-ups with providers, and the option to book labs, genetic tests, and sleep apnea assessments if needed.
+The ability to schedule video check-ups with providers, and the option to order labwork, genetic tests, and sleep apnea assessments if needed, presumably at additional cost.

 • Nutrition Only Plan.
 This plan includes video calls with a registered dietitian for personalized nutrition advice.

 • Wellness Plus Plan.
 You’ll need eligible insurance for this one (which is somewhat uncommon).
-The plan includes medication, video check-ups, the option to book tests, a custom diet plan, and other services covered by some insurance plans.
+The plan includes video check-ups, the option to book tests, a custom diet plan, and other services.

 • Wellness Plus Nutrition Plan.
 Again, you’ll need an eligible insurance plan.
 You’ll get medication, video calls with a dietitian, and personalized diet support on this plan.